inuwamobarak/Diabetes-Prediction-App/README.md

 # Diabetes-Analysis-and-Prediction

+The World Health Organisation stated that about 422 million people worldwide have diabetes, the majority living in low-and middle-income countries, and 1.5 million deaths are directly attributed to diabetes each year.

+This implies that the fight against diabetes should constitute a global effort.

-Carried out analysis and prediction of diabetes using the dataset which is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+I carried out analysis and prediction of diabetes using the dataset which is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.

 Diabetes is a disease that occurs when your blood glucose, also called blood sugar, is too high.
 Blood glucose is your main source of energy and comes from the food you eat.
 Insulin, a hormone made by the pancreas, helps glucose from food get into your cells to be used for energy.